brundhaiitj/Task_Management/README.md

 # Task Management System

-This Python code implements a simple task management system using a priority queue.
+This Python code implements a task management system using a priority queue.
 It allows users to:

 - Add tasks with descriptions, activities, time requirements, due dates, work dates, start and end times, priorities, and dependencies.
 - Complete tasks based on priority and dependencies.